adilcr01/Movie-Recommendation-System/movies-recommender-system/readme.md

 ##### Machine Learning Libraries: Numpy, Pandas, Sklearn

 ## Deployement on Heroku
 ##### Login or signup in order to create virtual app.
-You can either connect your github profile or download ctl to manually to deploy this project.
+You can either connect your github profile or download Heroku cli to manually deploy this project.
 ![image](https://user-images.githubusercontent.com/93968656/141473709-159ff490-856e-4cab-95b0-504d52b8eaea.png)

 ##### The next step would be to follow the instruction given in the Heroku Documentation to deploy a web app.